ifBars/VRChat-ProTVConvertor/README.md

 6. To set custom names for a playlist, tick "Use Custom Names" and load the playlist from the ID.
 It will then ask for a custom name for each song.
 If you do not want a custom name for that one, you can simply press enter.
 7. To delete all URLs, press "Empty Links."
 This will not delete the file, but it will clear all current indexes and write over them every time you export to the same file.
 8. If you are using URL Prefixes, make sure it is an HTTPS link like "https://nextnex.com/?url=", and make sure to put in your prefix before loading a playlist or link.
-9. For any questions, comments, concerns, etc, contact P.Penguin#7468
+9. For any questions, comments, concerns, etc., contact P.Penguin#7468

-Quick Note: If you are using URL Prefixes, make sure it is an HTTPS link like https://nextnex.com/?url=.
+Quick Note: If you are using URL Prefixes, make sure it is an HTTPS link, like https://nextnex.com/?url=.
 Also, make sure to put in your prefix before loading a playlist or link.

 ![Capture](https://user-images.githubusercontent.com/114284668/231539397-33625ca8-50d0-43b6-90b6-d9dacbd23e32.PNG)

 ## SOURCE CODE USAGE:

 	1. Compile code and open the application: First make sure you have Visual Studio installed.
-Next, navigate to the folder containing ProTVConverter.sln, and double click the file.
+Next, navigate to the folder containing ProTVConverter.sln, and double-click the file.
 Once the file has opened, press Project, and Build Solution.
-Once you have compiled the code, double-click on the exe file, in the UrlArray\bin\Debug folder, to open the application.
+Once you have compiled the code, double-click on the EXE file, in the UrlArray\bin\Debug folder, to open the application.

 	2. Add URLs to the list: Type or copy and paste the URL of a YouTube video or playlist into the “URL” field.
 If you wish, add a name for the video or playlist into the “Name (Optional)” field.
-Once you have entered all desired information, click the “Add Link” button.
+Once you have entered all the desired information, click the “Add Link” button.
 If there is an error with your URL, the application will display a message telling you to input a valid URL.

-	3. Change the prefix (optional): If you wish to add a prefix to all of the URLs, type it into the “Prefix” field.
-If you are entering a full URL in the “Prefix” field, make sure it starts with “https” or else the application may not work.
+	3. Change the prefix (optional): If you wish to add a prefix to all the URLs, type it into the “Prefix” field.
+If you are entering a full URL in the “Prefix” field, make sure it starts with “HTTP” or else the application may not work.

 	4. Track the number of URLs added: The “Indexes” field will tell you how many links have been added.